Eidansoft/Phphiles/README.md

  - The valid/accepted operations
  - The root path to work at the server

 In order to get the AngularJS module to use into your web application, you just need to include the **target/phphile-x.x.x.js** and **target/phphile-x.x.x.css** into your dependencies and use it.
+Please look at the **test** folder to see an example.

 # Changelog
 V1.1 Added AngularJS module to show/manage files at a web aplication.